Program Coordinator 18 Reasons

 - Manage capacity building projects

-Due to COVID, our Cooking Matters programming has gone virtual.
-Depending on the status of COVID and shelter in place orders during the next AmerCorps program year (2021-2022) the Program Coordinator responsibilities may vary to include virtual programming and assisting in food distribution efforts in the community.
+Due to COVID, our Cooking Matters programming is offered virtually and in-person.
+Depending on the status of COVID and shelter in place orders during the next AmerCorps program year (2022-2023) the Program Coordinator responsibilities may vary to include virtual programming and assisting in food distribution efforts in the community.

 - Passionate about food, food justice, and racial equity